The Gender Index Logo

 Cookies can be “Persistent” or “Session” cookies.
 Persistent cookies remain on your personal computer or mobile device when You go offline, while Session cookies are deleted as soon as You close your web browser.
 Learn more about cookies: All About Cookies.

 We use both session and persistent cookies.
 For more information about the cookies we use and your choices regarding cookies, please visit our Cookies Policy.
-(LINK THIS)
+(Cookies)

 2. How we use your personal data